kimekent/Masters-Thesis/README.md

 - `functions/`: Contains utility and helper functions used throughout the chatbot's codebase to perform various tasks and operations.
 - `app.py`: The main Python executable script that initiates the chatbot application, serving as the entry point for the chatbot service.
 - `config.py`: A configuration file in Python format which contains settings and variables that dictate how the chatbot operates within the Teams environment.
-- `requirements.txt`: Lists all the Python dependencies required to run the chatbot.

-These components collectively make up the chatbot application for Teams.
-Ensure you have all dependencies installed as listed in `requirements.txt` before running `app.py`.

 ## Set up and Installation
 Before running any scripts, you need to install the required dependencies:

-1. Clone a copy of the repo:
+1. Clone a copy of this repo:
 `git clone https://github.com/kimekent/Masters-Thesis.git`
 2. Navigate to the root project folder.
 `cd Masters-Thesis`
-3. Install the dependencies using pip: pip install -r requirements.txt
+3. Install the dependencies  from the root level of the repo using: `pip install -r requirements.txt`

-### Running the Chatbots
-To run any of these scripts, first install the requirements list by cd into root project folder clone the directory with then with pip install requirements.txt

 #### Intent-based chatbot
 To run the intent-based Rasa chatbot: